Tobanp/av-guidance/supporting documents/Introduction.md

 ### DUI

-DUIs should not apply to people operating a vehicle that does not require user intervention (SAE level 4 or 5)
+DUIs should not apply to people occupying a vehicle that does not require user intervention (SAE level 4 or 5)

 ### Implied Consent